duyet/adminjs-dev/docs-src/tutorials/04-customizing-resources.md

 ### { __propertyName.render__ } property appearance

-You can also totally change the way of how property is rendered.
+You can also change the way property is rendered.
 The only thing you have to do is to change its __render__ property.

 Render has all the fields defined by {@link PropertyType}.
-You can override just one of the field or all off them.
+You can override just one of the fields or all of them.

-So let say we want to change the way how __content__ property is rendered on the list:
+Lets say, we want to change the way how __content__ property is rendered on the list:

 ```javascript
 const adminBroOptions = {